bjornbytes/lovr-docs/guides/Compiling.md

     $ adb devices

-to ensure that a device is connected, then run
+and ensure a device is listed, then run

-    $ adb install lovr.apk
+    $ adb install -r lovr.apk

-To install the apk.
-The `-r` flag can be used to overwrite an existing apk.
+To install the APK.

 ### Adding Project Code